ufyTeX/ufy/README.md

 _ufy_ is wrapper around the [LuaTeX](http://www.luatex.org/) typesetting engine.
 It exposes the core Lua-based API of LuaTeX in a clean and minimal way.
 This API could be used to perform typesetting using only Lua, without needing to use the TeX macro language.

 ### Benefits of using _ufy_
-* No need to know the TeX macro language, which can be very confusing for modern-day programmers.
+* You don’t need to know the TeX macro language, which can be very confusing for modern-day programmers.
 Write your typesetting code in pure Lua (refer to the [LuaTeX user manual][manual]).
-* No need for an elaborate TeX installation like TeX Live, MikTeX etc. to get up and running.
+* You don’t need an elaborate TeX installation like TeX Live, MikTeX etc. to get up and running.
 The only dependencies are – [Lua], [LuaRocks] and the [LuaTeX binary] for your platform.
-* No need to deal with legacy TeX based font formats like .tfm, .pfb, .map files etc. You can directly load TTF/OTF files.
+* You don’t need to deal with legacy TeX based font formats like .tfm, .pfb, .map files etc. Basic loading of TTF/OTF files is supported by the `ufy.fonts` module.
 * Use or write LuaRocks modules for reusable and distributable code.
 For example, one could use [luaharfbuzz] and [luabidi] to reorder and shape text (see [example][bidi-example]) in non-latin scripts like Arabic before using the TeX engine for typesetting.

 [bidi-example]:https://github.com/deepakjois/ufy/blob/master/examples/bidi.lua